 2. Margin Trading

 Margin trading is the use of borrowed money to buy stocks, forex, commodities, indices and other markets.
 It is also called leveraged trading.
-When trading on margin, the trading app or stockbroker will loan you the total value of the trade, requiring only a small deposit as collateral.
+When trading on margin, the trading platform or stockbroker will loan you the total value of the trade, requiring only a small deposit as collateral.
 This deposit is called a margin.

 Margin trading